 Mario’s original name was Jumpman

-Donkey Kong is the wrong reading for “Monkey Kong”
+Donkey Kong is the wrong reading for “Monkey Kong.”

 The truth is not so.
 According to Miyamoto, ” I looked up the ‘Donkey’ in the dictionary and found that it was also used to mean ‘Goofy’ (silly).
 This means the real meaning of Donkey Kong is the Silly Monkey.
 The word ‘Kong’ is taken from King Kong. ”

 Of course, for indigenous Americans, the name Donkey Kong has no meaning, and Miyamoto knows it.
-Nintendo in the US tried to explain and explained to Miyamoto that no one who spoke English called Donkey from Donkey.
+Nintendo in the US tried to explain to Miyamoto that no one spoke English called Donkey from Donkey.
 But Donkey Kong’s father insisted on keeping the name.
 Fortunately, Miyamoto did not change the game name to Donkey Donkey.

 NES is Nintendo’s first home gaming console

-Super Mario Bros. is a game released at the same time as NES
+Super Mario Bros. is a game released at the same time as NES.

-However, there are quite a few sources that disagree about the exact release date of Super Mario Bros..
+However, there are quite a few sources that disagree about the exact release date of Super Mario Bros.
 According to the official and public database of Nintendo, Super Mario Bros. was released at the same time as NES in the US on October 18, 1985.
-Meanwhile, Nintendo’s internal database (provided by an anonymous source) suggested that Mario’s release date was on a the following month, which is November 17, 1985.
+Meanwhile, Nintendo’s internal database (provided by an anonymous source) suggested that Mario’s release date was on the following month, which is November 17, 1985.

 Now, if you find the source of the Super Mario Bros. release date on the internet, the results are a bit different when the release date is September 13, 1985.
-But according to many experts, Super Mario Bros. released after the time NES launched in the market.
+But according to many experts, Super Mario Bros. was released after the time NES launched in the market.

-Blowing on electronic tape makes contact better
+Blowing on electronic tape makes contact better.

 This generation of gamers 8x 9x in Vietnam is also very familiar.
-I still remember that in the electronic age of tape was still popular in Vietnam, sometimes the contact between game tapes and machines was not good, so it caused some quite annoying petty errors.
+I still remember that in the electronic age of tape was still prevalent in Vietnam, sometimes the contact between game tapes and machines was not good, so it caused some quite annoying petty errors.
 Gamers often whisper that if you blow the dust, the game tape will be in better contact.
-I don’t know if this works, but most times it works.
+I don’t know if this works, but most times, it works.

 Indeed, we have misunderstood the action of blowing into this game ice for many years.

-If you are a gamer, you can not ignore the attractive Youtube Channel of the Game: http://bit.ly/2ByvA1e
+If you are a gamer, you can not ignore the attractive Youtube Channel of the Game: http://bit.ly/2ByvA1e.

-This is an article in a series about Interesting things about Nintendo that gamers have misunderstood
+This is an article in a series about Interesting things about Nintendo that gamers have misunderstood.